amanuensisfrances/TeX-et-al/README.md

 ## What are LaTeX document classes?

 A **LaTeX document class** (or simply "LaTeX class") is a file (with the `.cls` filename extension) containing the general layout of a LaTeX document.
-As seen from the previous section about the structure of LaTeX documents, document classes are loaded with the `\documentclass{<document-class>}` macro.
+As seen from the previous section on the structure of LaTeX documents, document classes are loaded with the `\documentclass{<document-class>}` macro.
 Examples of LaTeX document classes:

 ### Standard Document Classes
   1. **`book`** (has `\chapter`, has `\frontmatter`, `\mainmatter`, and `\backmatter`, *doesn't* have the `abstract` environment, starts a new page for `\part`'s heading)